GoogleChrome/web.dev/src/site/content/en/learn/images/prescriptive/index.md

 {% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/q9IrCVku2h0B4YfHzI3h.png", alt="A zoomed in crop of the periwinkle flower.", width="400", height="315" %}

-That sort of “cropping” can be achieved through CSS, but would leave a user requesting all the data that makes up that image, even though they might never end up seeing it.
+That sort of "cropping" can be achieved through CSS, but would leave a user requesting all the data that makes up that image, even though they might never end up seeing it.

-Each `source` element has attributes defining the conditions for the selection of that `source`: `media`, which accepts a media query, and `type`, which accepts a media type (previously known as “MIME type”).
+Each `source` element has attributes defining the conditions for the selection of that `source`: `media`, which accepts a media query, and `type`, which accepts a media type (previously known as "MIME type").
 The first `<source>` in the source order to match the user's current browsing context is selected, and the contents of the `srcset` attribute on that `source` will be used to determine the right candidates for that context.
 In this example, the first `source` with a `media` attribute that matches user's viewport size will be the one selected: